Code-Institute-Submissions/Dark-Luna/TESTING.md

   - One workshop displayed on Booking Page with all information such as price, name and therapist
   - Basic information is displayed for each workshop when more than one booked, Booking summary updated
-  - When the details button clicked, the user is redirected to the selected workshop details page 'Workshop Page' When the Remove button is clicked, the selected lesson is removed from the booking, and the booking summary is updated.
+  - When the details button clicked, the user is redirected to the selected workshop details page 'Workshop Page'
+  - When the Remove button is clicked, the selected workshop is removed from the booking, and the booking summary is updated.
-        When the Clear Booking button is clicked.
+  - When the Clear Booking button is clicked.
 All lessons are removed from booking 'bag'.
 Booking - not booked page is displayed.
-    Verdict: Tests passed, works as expected, no bugs were found during the testing.
+- Verdict: Tests passed, works as expected, bug on remove button found and solved.
 Functionality covered.

-Checkout Page
+### Checkout Page ###

-    User stories being tested: As a User, I expect to purchase lesson/s in a safe and secure way by using card method payments.
-As a User, I want to be able to make quick purchases for lesson/s by using previously saved personal information.
-    Owner story being tested: To be able to provide a secure payment method for my clients/website users
+- User stories being tested: As a User, I expect to enter my payment info easily, have my information stored secure, get an order confirmation after checkout
-    Test:
+  - Test:
-        Add lesson to booking
+    - Add workshop to booking
-        Try to click on the 'Make a Payment' button Try to submit the form with incorrect email address (missing @) Try to submit the form without providing a card number Add Stripe Test card information and click the 'Make a Payment' button
+    - Try to click on the 'Secure Checkout' button
+    - Try to submit the form with incorrect email address (missing @)
+    - Try to submit the form without providing a card number
+    - Add Stripe Test card information and click the 'Make a Payment' button
-    Results:
+  - Results:
-        Button is blocked until the user will provide all required information Form shows an error with wrong incorrect email address style Error message displayed by Stripe
+    - Button is blocked until the user will provide all required information
+    - Form shows an error with wrong incorrect email address style
+    - Error message displayed by Stripe
-        After successful test payment, the Payment Success Page / Checkout Success page is displayed
+    - After successful test payment, the Payment Success Page / Checkout Success page is displayed
-    Verdict: Tests passed, works as expected, no bugs were found during the testing.
+- Verdict: Tests passed, works as expected, no bugs were found during the testing.
 Functionality covered.

-Checkout Success Page
+#### Checkout Success Page ####

-    User story being tested: As a User, I want to receive email confirmations after I successfully purchased my lesson/s.
+- User story being tested: As a User, I want to Get an order confirmation after checkout
-    Test:
+  - Test:
-        Select one lesson to purchase
+    - Select one workshop to purchase
-        Book/add selected lesson to booking
+    - Book/add selected workshop to booking
-        Fulfill information if not logged in to account Provide card details
+    - Fulfill information if not logged in to account
+    - Provide card details
-        Click the 'Make a Payment' button
+    - Click the 'Make a Payment' button
-    Results:
+  - Results:
-        After successful payment user is transferred to the Checkout Success page Email is not sent.
-The view hasn't got a function to send an email to a user after successful payment
+    - After successful payment user is transferred to the Checkout Success page
+    - Order confirmation is displayed on the screen.
+If the user is logged in, this summary is also displayed on the profile page
-    Verdict:
+  - Verdict:
-        Email function added to the view
-        Tests passed, works as expected, no bugs were found during the testing.
+    - Tests passed, works as expected, no bugs were found during the testing.
 Functionality covered.

-Contact Page
+### Blog Page ###

-    User story being tested: As a User, I want to be able to contact the owner/lesson/s provider, so I can ask questions or write an additional query about their services.
+- User story being tested: As a user, I want to read blog posts and add/edit/delete my personal comments and like a post
-    Test:
+  - Test:
-        Try to send an empty contact form
-        Try to enter an incorrect email address, without '@' Try to send the form with all required fields Check the pre-populated fields when the user is authenticated
-    Results:
-        After trying to send an empty contact form, validation is showing an error message on the required field After trying to send the form with an incorrect email address, validation is showing an error about the wrong email address
-        Form send properly, Success messages displayed
-        When a user is authenticated, the Full name and Email address fields are auto-populated
+    - Click the Blog link in the navigation
+    - Click the Read More button on a blog post
+    - Click the like button
+    - Click the unlike button
+    - Click the add comment button
+    - Write a comment
+    - Edit that comment
+    - Delete that comment
+    - View number of likes and comments
+  - Result:
+    - Clicking all the buttons above produced the wanted result
+    - Adding a comment succeeded and comment was added to blogpost
+    - Edit and delete function only visible for user who has wrote that comment
+    - Those functions produced the desired result
+    - Unlike button only visible when user has liked the post.
+Like button only visible if user did not like the post (yet)
+    - Viewing of likes and comments works as expected and adds and subtrackts whenever the appropriate buttons are clicked.
+  - Verdict:
-    Verdict: Tests passed, works as expected, no bugs were found during the testing.
+    - Tests passed, works as expected, no bugs were found during the testing.
 Functionality covered.

-My Bookings
-Active / Archived Booking Pages - Booking Review Page

-    User story being tested: As a User, I want to be able to view my ordering history.
+- Store owner story being tested: As a store owner I would like to edit and delete my blog posts (adding will be covered in the account page section)
-    Test:
+  - Test:
-        Click on the navigation Account link
-        Choose one booking from 10 Recently Booked From the dropdown user menu click on Active in My Bookings menu section From dropdown user menu click on Archived in My Bookings menu section Click on booking user want to display
-    Results:
-        If the user is logged in Account Page is displayed, otherwise, user is transferred to the login page After logging in user is navigated to the Account Page where 10 latest orders are displayed After clicking on active booking user is transferred to the Order Review page where all booking information is displayed.
-Including purchased lessons and details button to view lesson details
-        After clicking on the Active link in My Booking, a table with active bookings is presented.
-If the user booked any lessons.
-Otherwise, information with button navigating to Lessons Page is displayed
-        After clicking on the Archived link in My Booking, a table with archived bookings is presented.
-If the user hasn't got any archived bookings, a Page with information and the button 'View Active Booking' is displayed.
-If there is no Active Booking then information with a button navigating to the Lessons Page is displayed like in the previous case.
-        After clicking any active or archived booking user is transferred to the Order Review page with all important information and lessons booked
+    - Log in as superuser
+    - Navigate to Blog Page
+    - Click the details button on a blog post
+    - Edit or delete a blog post
+  - Result:
+    - Edit and delete links only appear if the logged in user is also the blog poster.
+    - Editing and deleting a blog post works and gives correct feedback when appropriate.
+  - Verdict:
-    Verdict: Tests passed, works as expected, no bugs were found during the testing.
+    - Tests passed, works as expected, no bugs were found during the testing.
 Functionality covered.

+### Therapists Page ###

+- User story being tested: Not existing in user stories.
+Last minute addition.
+  - Test:
+    - Click the therapists link in navigation
+    - View page
+  - Result:
+    - Clicking on the link redirects the user to the correct page and the information is being displayed.
+  - Verdict:
+    - Tests passed, works as expected, no bugs were found during the testing.
+Functionality covered.

-Account Page
+### Contact Page ###

+- User story being tested: As a User, I want to be able to contact the owner.
+  - Test:
+    - Try to send an empty contact form
+    - Try to enter an incorrect email address, without '@'
+    - Try to send the form with all required fields
+    - Check the pre-populated fields when the user is authenticated
+  - Results:
+    - After trying to send an empty contact form, validation is showing an error message on the required field
+    - After trying to send the form with an incorrect email address, validation is showing an error about the wrong email address
+    - Form send properly, Success messages displayed
+    - When a user is authenticated, the Full name and Email address fields are auto-populated
+  - Verdict: Tests passed, works as expected, no bugs were found during the testing.
+Functionality covered.

+### Account page (icon in navigation) ###

+Personal Information - Booking Review Page

-    User stories being tested: As a User, I want to be able to login back anytime.
-As a User, I want to be able to fully changed my personal details, home address, name (in case I'm married now), phone number, e-mail address, etc.
+- User story being tested: As a User, I want to have a personalized account page where I can view my personal information and update them and see what bookings I’ve made
+  - Test:
+    - Click on the navigation Account icon
+    - Choose to view either Personal info or Workshops
+    - Click on booking user want to display
+  - Results:
+    - If the user is logged in Account Page is displayed, otherwise, user has options for login or register
+    - After logging in user is navigated to the Account Page two buttons, Personal Information and Workshops are being shown
+    - After clicking the Personal Information button, a dropdown is shown with the correct information and an option to update the info
+    - After clicking the Workshops button, a dropdown is shown with either no information or links to booked workshops.
+Clicking the booking number shows the booking review page
+  - Verdict: Tests passed, works as expected, no bugs were found during the testing.
+Functionality covered.

+Login/Register

+- User story being tested: As a User, I want to easily register for an account, easily login or logout, easily recover my password in case I forgot, receive an email confirmation after Registering

+Page when SuperUser

+- Site owner stories being tested: As a site owner, I would like to add/edit/delete a workshop, add/edit/delete a workshop category, add a blog post and add/edit/delete therapists
-    Test:
+  - Test:
-        Click on the Account link when not logged in Click on the Loggin link
+    - Click on the Account link when not logged in
+    - Click on the Loggin link
         Try to Loggin in with empty input fields
         Try to Loggin in with an incorrect password Try to Loggin in with the wrong email address